Police & Soldiers Paid Supplier Billions Based on LPOs

 This time, the whole police was forced—allegedly— by a little-known supplier, for years, to pay astronomical sums of cash, based on an LPO an officer in the Police Service sent to the company.

-According to a source close to the matter, the actual figure, based on the payments racks in ‘several billions kwacha’ and the practice extended to other suppliers as well, such as Karim Batatawala’s companies.
-These companies too, supplied materials and goods to police services without signing any contracts with police.
+According to a source close to the matter, the actual figure, based on the payments racks in ‘several billion kwacha’, and the practice extended to other suppliers as well, such as Karim Batatawala’s companies.
+These companies too supplied materials and goods to police services without signing any contracts with the police.

 When police stopped Mas International from using the Local Purchasing Order (LPOs) to supply the materials—the company sued.